caktus/pygsm-gateway/docs/using.rst

     pip install -r requirements.txt
     bin/pygsm-gateway.py

-* pygsm-gateway will boot the modem, spawn a thread to poll the modem, and then start up a single-threaded HTTP server to receive outbound messages from RapidSMS.
+* `pygsm-gateway` will boot the modem, spawn a thread to poll the modem, and then start up a single-threaded HTTP server to receive outbound messages from RapidSMS.

 Using with rapidsms-threadless-router
 -------------------------------------

-The ``simple-http`` backend in rapidsms-threadless-router provides the foundation for building http-powered services and works seamlessly with pygsm-gateway.
+The `simple-http` backend in `rapidsms-threadless-router` provides the foundation for building http-powered services and works seamlessly with `pygsm-gateway`.

-**simple-http Setup**
+**`simple-http` Setup**

 * Add `http` app to ``INSTALLED_APPS``::